 Investigations of Elliott Ditch from the early 2000s through 2012 were conducted per the Consent Decree (CD) between Arconic and the USEPA.
 The CD is associated with Clean Water Act findings and these issues are in the process of being closed.
 The Facility is subject to Resource Conservation and Recovery Act (RCRA) Corrective Action (CA) and is in the process of implementing a RCRA Facility Investigation (RFI).
-Arconic is in the process of finalizing an RCRA CA Agreed Order with the IDEM.
-Upon issuance of the final Agreed Order, Arconic will request coordinated approval from the USEPA Region 5 of the signed agreed order.
+Arconic finalized a RCRA CA Agreed Order with the IDEM on August 11, 2020.
+Upon issuance of the final Agreed Order, Arconic requested coordinated approval from the USEPA Region 5.
 Outfall 001/Elliott Ditch/Wea Creek are identified as Solid Waste Management Unit (SWMU) 50 in association with RCRA CA due to the suspected release(s) of PCBs.
 This IM Project is being performed as part of the RCRA CA process.